951-579-4096

 • Rake it.
 Remove the accumulated snow or ice with an aluminum rake.
 But, remember your safety while doing this.

 • De-ice it.
 Use a pair of pantyhose and fill it with calcium chloride.
 Place it on the roof crossing the ice dam and overhanging on the gutter.
-The calcium chloride can help in melting the snow and ice.
+Calcium chloride can help in melting snow and ice.

 When removing ice dams, you should always consider your safety before taking any action.
-If an ice dam seems to cause damage to your property and removing it can be difficult for you, opt to hire a professional.
+If an ice dam seems to cause damage to your property and removing it can be difficult for you, opt to hire a professional restoration company to help solve your problems with it.

 Water Damage from Ice Dams?